-Health, Dental and Flexible Spending Accounts
+Health, Dental, Vision and Flexible Spending Accounts

-In accordance with IRS regulations, changes such as adding or dropping coverage for an employee or dependent can only be made at certain times: 1) the initial eligibility period (the 30 days after an employee is first hired or the 30 days after an employee first moves into a benefits-eligible employment status), 2) the yearly open enrollment period, and 3) the 30 days after a change in family status (as defined by the IRS).
-The most common permissible changes-in-family status include marriage, divorce, birth, adoption, change in a spouse's employment status affecting benefits eligibility, open enrollment in a spouse's benefit plan, reaching age 26.
+In accordance with IRS regulations, changes such as adding or dropping coverage for an employee or dependent can only be made at certain times: 1) the initial eligibility period (the 30 days after an employee is first hired or the 30 days after an employee first moves into a benefits-eligible employment status), 2) the yearly open enrollment period, and 3) within 30 days of a change in family status (as defined by the IRS).
+The most common permissible changes-in-family status include marriage, divorce, birth, adoption, change in a spouse's employment status affecting benefits eligibility, open enrollment in a spouse's benefit plan, and dependent reaching age 26.
 For a complete list contact Human Resources.
 To be allowed, the desired benefit change must also be consistent with the reason for the change (for example, in case of a divorce a spouse could be dropped, in case of a birth the baby could be added).